ryanmccormickdev/ryanmccormickdev/README.md

 <details>
   <summary>tabgenerator.app</summary>
   <br/>
   I've always loved music, and I've always been the guy my musician friends come to when they need something designed (or when they need help on their physics homework).
 I designed this tool for several of my beginner-guitarist friends, and it lets them upload audio of a guitar solo and have playable sheet music available to them in just a few button-clicks.
-The code and repo is available [here](https://github.com/Giantryan484/Guitar-TAB-Generator), and the website is live at [https://tabgenerator.app/](https://tabgenerator.app/) (but may be at varying levels of functionality depending on when you visit it).
+The code and repo is available <a href="https://github.com/Giantryan484/Guitar-TAB-Generator">here</a>, and the website is live at <a href="https://tabgenerator.app/">https://tabgenerator.app/</a> (but may be at varying levels of functionality depending on when you visit it).
   <br/><br/>
   <img src="./tabs.png" width="30%">
 </details>